Periegops

 Periegops is a genus of spiders with six eyes instead of the usual eight.
 It is the only genus in its family (Periegopidae) and has three described species.
-It was long considered to be members of Sicariidae or Segestriidae until Raymond Forster elevated them to the family level in 1995.
+It was long considered to be a member of Sicariidae or Segestriidae until Raymond Forster elevated it to the family level in 1995.

 Taxonomy

-Periegops was first described in 1893 by Eugene Simon from a specimen of P. hirsutus (A synonym of P. suterii).
+Periegops was first described in 1893 by Eugene Simon from a specimen of P. hirsutus (a synonym of P. suterii).

 Description

 This genus of spider has only six eyes, as opposed to eight, which is typical for spiders.
-Body length varies from 5.9mm to 10mm depending on species and sex.
+Body length varies from 5.9 mm to 10.9 mm depending on species and sex.
 Carapace is an orange colour and is darker on the anterior side.
 Abdomen is brown or creamy brown and usually have a chevron pattern.
 The family can be distinguished by the pattern of eye positions, which are in three clusters of two eyes.

 Species

-As of April 2019, the World Spider Catalog accepts the following species:
+As of April 2019, the World Spider Catalog accepted the following species: